M-Theory Brazilian Jiu Jitsu (BJJ)

-We offer both Kids and Adult Jiu Jitsu classes in Eagan, MN in an environment where we welcome all levels--from the novice to the advanced-- are welcomed.
+We offer both Kids and Adult Jiu Jitsu classes in Eagan, MN in an environment where we welcome all levels--from the novice to the advanced.
 Our coaches are dedicated to their craft and provide top-notch instruction to every individual on the mat.
 Check out our instructors.

 If you are new to Brazilian Jiu Jitsu we encourage you to come in for a free Jiu Jitsu private session.
 Contact us to sign up!
 If you've done BJJ before and are looking for a new gym to try, please join us for a free class and to check out Minnesota Top Team.
 Check out the BJJ Schedule.